Schema Authoring Guide¶

 "WC"

-Matching is case-insensitive, with fuzzy substring fallback.
+Matching is case-insensitive and whitespace-normalized (leading/trailing trimmed, internal runs collapsed), with a fuzzy substring fallback — " each occurrence " and "Each Occurrence" both resolve to the same code.
+The same normalization is used at extraction time and by koji validate/bench scoring, so they agree.
 Use mapping when downstream systems expect a fixed set of identifiers (e.g., insurance product codes, country codes, currency codes) rather than the raw text the document uses.

 array¶